DARKNEET69/TemplateEngineApp/README.md

 # Template Engine App
-TEA is a template engine with a GUI
+TEA is a GUI template engine